cybertraining-dsc/fa20-523-337/project/project.md

 #### 3.2.1 Exploratory Data Analysis

-**Browser**

-The most popular browser is Google Chrome.
+**Browser:** The most popular browser is Google Chrome.
 Also, we noticed second and third best users were using safari and firefox respectively

 ![Browser Variable](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/device_browser.png)